surifirstpin/biplus_documentation/docs/Projects.md

 ## Remove tables from Database

-To remove tables from database select the check boxes under **Selected Tables** section or else you can click on **deselect all** to remove all tables at a time.
+To remove tables from database select the check boxes under selected tables section or else you can click on **deselect all** to remove all tables at a time.

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/0e5fb234751d7b3cd7f8f40b1ad7d79bca7c22d7/images/remove_tables.png)